lizard-buzzard/spring-security-user-registration/README.md

     registry.addInterceptor(localeChangeInterceptor);
 }
 ```
-In order for our application to be able to determine which locale is currently being used, we need to add a __LocaleResolver__ bean:
+In order the application to be able to determine which locale is currently being used, we need to add the __LocaleResolver__ bean:
 ```
 @Bean
 public LocaleResolver localeResolver() {